 The work of SURF would not be possible without an incredible team of committed staff.

-In the UK, we are supported by Flavia Kirungi, our administrator.
-The work of the SURF team is supported by a core team of dedicated, and long-term, supporters including Benon Banya (accounts), Andy Lawrence (education) Liam Dempsey of lbdesign (online) and Drew Sutton of niceimages (film and photography).
-We are thankful to Helen Andrews of lbdesign for her work with us, and welcome Ngaire Ackerley who succeeds her in supporting Liam’s work.
+In the UK, we have been supported by Flavia Kirungi, our administrator, who retired from the post in January 2012 after seven years of service.
+The work of the SURF team is supported by a core team of dedicated, and long-term, supporters including Benon Banya (accounts), Andy Lawrence (education), Liam Dempsey of lbdesign (online) and Drew Sutton of niceimages (film and photography).
+We are thankful as well to Ngaire Ackerley of lbdesign for her work with us, in particular on the redesign of our website.

 There have been a number of changes on the Board as well over the past year.
-Our former Co-Chair, Sarah Westcott, and our Company Secretary, Richard Blewitt, both retired from the Board after long and valuable tenures.
-Both have made remarkable contributions in progressing the work of SURF and advocating for survivors, and for that we are incredibly grateful.
+Our former Treasurer, David Lumley, retired after fourteen years of service to the organisation.
+Jean Louis Mazimpaka retired from the Board to focus on his work with Hope Survivors Foundation, to support survivors of the Rwandan genocide in the UK.
+Both have made invaluable contributions to progress the work of SURF and advocating for survivors, and for that we are incredibly grateful.